ISISComputingGroup/ibex_developers_manual/Computer-Troubleshooting.md

     - Run `Disk Clean-Up` on C in user mode and remove all default files
     - Run it in admin mode by clicking the button
     - Remove all the default files it lets you

+## Getting 1920 x 1200 (or other) resolution on Daxten (analogue) connection to a monitor which supports this

+Dual monitors with one replicated by a Daxten or a single remote Daxten monitor may need this as 1920 x 1200 monitors are less common in default resolution lists.
+Digital connections are normally fine but in this case the connection has to be analogue.

+When a monitor is being driven though a remote analogue VGA connection, there is no feedback to the computer to select the correct monitor resolution.
+In this case the resolution must be forced on the graphics card and in Windows to be correct.
+The essentials are
+  1) install the analogue _monitor_ driver in the advanced display settings for the screen - once this is associated with the dispaly...
+  2) Use the Graphics card Manufacturer utility to set up a custom 1920 x 1200 resolution (if necessary) and refresh rate (go low on refresh rate e.g. 51Hz if the graphics card considers the refresh rate too high).
+  3) Ensure this is applied to the correct display.

+for more details see https://github.com/ISISComputingGroup/ControlsWork/issues/720